Trump Official Lynne Patton Responds to Omarosa's New Abridged Tape

 — 🇺🇸 Lynne Patton (@LynnePatton) August 14, 2018

-Omarosa has made several misstatements about the alleged ‘n’ tape, including the one about Mr. Luntz.

 Ms. Patton gave an official statement yesterday which you can read here or below.
-Ms. Pierson the conversation took place yesterday and sent out the next tweet pointing to contradictions by Omarosa.

-In the HuffPo story linked in the next tweet, Omarosa said that a former contestant on The Apprentice played the ‘n’ word tape for Omarosa.
-This is the significant paragraph:
+On Monday, Ms. Pierson sent out the next tweet pointing to contradictions by Omarosa.
+In the HuffPo story linked in her tweet, Omarosa said that a former contestant on The Apprentice, Troy McClain played the ‘n’ word tape for Omarosa.
+This is the significant paragraph from the HuffPo story:

 McClain, reached by phone, confirmed that he met with Manigault Newman in the White House in December 2017, while she was director of communications for the White House Office of Public Liaison, but when McClain was asked if he played a recording for her of the president using a racial slur, he laughed and said, “You’ve got to be bullshitting me.
 Is this a joke?”